MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/components/workflows-guide.md

 ---
 # PSWorkflow Module

 This section contains the help topics for the **PSWorkflow** module, which includes cmdlets that support the Windows PowerShell Workflow feature.
-The **PSWorkflow** module is installed with Windows PowerShell.
+The **PSWorkflow** module is installed with Windows PowerShell 5.1.

+> [!NOTE]
+> Workflows are only supported in Windows PowerShell 5.1.

 ## Help Topics